 How to Use Weglot on Your Next Client’s Multilingual Project

 Next let’s get into the nitty-gritty of how you can actually run a client project with Weglot and what’s the best approach for your agency, starting at the beginning.

 Managing a Client Project

 The first step is to decide how you’ll bill your clients for using Weglot as this will form how you’ll create a multilingual project.
 There are two different options:

-If you plan to bundle the pricing of Weglot into your monthly/yearly maintenance cost for your client then it’s better that you create a master account where you can handle multiple client projects under one login.
+If you plan to gather all your projects on the same Dashboard then you have two options: The first one is to create a common account to bundle the pricing of Weglot into your monthly/yearly maintenance cost for your client.
+It will allow you to handle multiple client projects under one login.

 Note, that you’ll need to be on a Pro plan or above to have the option to manage multiple websites under one plan.